Yellowknife City Council has decided to build a new climbing wall in the Yellowknife Fieldhouse. Woo hoo!

 How much will the new wall cost?

-City staff estimate the new wall will cost $232,050 to build, operate, and maintain.
+City staff estimate the new wall will cost $190,000 to build.
 If user fees are set appropriately, the YKCC estimates the wall will pay for itself in 4-5 years and afterward become a steady source of revenue for the City.
 By increasing usage of the Fieldhouse, the wall is also likely to increase revenue for other facilities within the Fieldhouse, such as the running track and playground.

 What funding has the City committed to the new wall?